Outry08/SQL-Library/README.md

 ## Visuals

 ## Roadmap
-- Valgrind and fix all leaks.
+- Valgrind and fix most leaks.
-- Add error return numbers to all functions.
-- Add full library documentation.
-    - Up next: userTableOperator

 - COMPLETE.

 ## Potential Additions At A Later Date